-Monarch Medical Technologies, maker of the EndoTool® Glucose Management System, received FDA approval for its enhanced software for the treatment of inpatient hyperglycemia using subcutaneous insulin.
+Monarch Medical Technologies, maker of the EndoTool Glucose Management System, received FDA clearance for its enhanced software for the treatment of inpatient hyperglycemia using subcutaneous insulin.
 “EndoTool SubQ will help hospitals graduate from sliding-scale protocols which is inherently unsafe, and bring patients to control easily, rapidly and safely.
-We believe there is a monumental unmet need that we are finally addressing with EndoTool SubQ’s advanced machine-learning algorithm” states Christophe Mallard, CEO.
+We believe there is a monumental unmet need that we are finally addressing with EndoTool SubQ’s advanced machine-learning algorithm,” states Christophe Mallard, CEO.

 What makes EndoTool Glucose Management System unique is it allows for precise, patient specific dosing pulling from the patient’s labs, including kidney function, HbA1c, diabetes diagnosis and presence of steroids.
-“The SubQ application learns every day how the patient’s condition changes during hospitalization”, says Paul Chidester, Chief Medical Offer.
-“As a result, clinicians can be confident that their patients are achieving the safest and most optimal glycemic control while hospitalized”
+“The SubQ application learns every day how the patient’s condition changes during hospitalization,” says Paul Chidester, Chief Medical Officer.
+“As a result, clinicians can be confident that their patients are achieving the safest and most optimal glycemic control while hospitalized.”